square/in-app-payments-flutter-plugin/docs/reference.md

   void _onCardEntryCardNonceRequestSuccess(CardDetails result) {
     try {
       // take payment with the card nonce details
-      // you can take a charge or save card
+      // you can take a charge or
       // await chargeCard(result);
-      // or
-      // await saveCard(result);

       // payment finished successfully
       // you must call this method to close card entry